Family Advocate Job Description/Guidelines

 A major aspect of the duty of an Advocate is to relay correct and current information, give support and nurture the Partner Family.
 By nurture, we mean be a friend and a trusted partner to whom one can turn for guidance in becoming self-sufficient and independent.

-The purpose of the Advocate is to act as a liaison between Habitat's leadership and the Partner Family, to provide guidance in fulfilling their responsibilities to Habitat and in mastering the skills of home ownership.
+The purpose of the Advocate is to act as a liaison between Habitat's leadership and the Partner Family.
+They provide guidance in fulfilling their responsibilities to Habitat and aid the family in mastering the skills of home ownership.
 This is about "DOING WITH" not "DOING FOR".
 Below is a sketch of what a Family Advocate does:

 - Be aware of Habitat history and purpose.